Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Scaling - DOCKER/__INSTALLATION, SETUP (DOCKER)/Linux - Install Docker and Docker Compose.md

-Here’s a stronger version that makes it clear the **Compose plugin** is what enables `docker compose ...` commands, and adds a quick verification section for `docker compose build`.

 **How to use:** Turn on persistent "Table of Contents".

 ## 🖥️ Install Docker Engine and Docker Compose Plugin on a Server via SSH